 - Teaching others how to use IPM to decrease risks associated with pest management

 - Developing capacity for growing food sustainably using IPM

 - IPM Communications

-- a detailed and strategically planned assembly of individuals (Working Group), OR
+- a detailed and strategically planned assembly of individuals (Working Group), or

-- a focused research project (Issue), OR
+- a focused applied research project (Applied Research), or

-- the development of publication(s) and/or a pest management strategic plan (Communications), OR
+- the development of publication(s) and/or a pest management strategic plan (Communications), or

 - the collaboration of PDs submitting 3 complementary proposals listed above.